jackcallister/jarsbe.github.io/_drafts/react-quick-start-guide.md

 React.render(<Photo />, document.body);
 ```

-The `createClass` accepts an object which must implement a `render` function.
-In this example `render` returns a React image element.
+The `createClass` function accepts an object which implements a `render` function.

-The `Photo` component is constructed as a React element `<Photo />` and rendered to the document body.
-The JSX `<Photo />` is equivilent to `React.createElement(Photo, {})`.
+The `Photo` component is constructed, `<Photo />`, and rendered to the document body.

-This component is ready to be extended with custom functionality and structure.
+This component does nothing more than the previous React image element but it's ready to be extended with custom functionality and structure.

 ---

 ## Props

 Props can be thought of as a component's options.
-They are given as arguments when constructing a component, with JSX this appears very exactly like HTML attributes.
+They're given as arguments to a component and look exactly like HTML attributes.

 ``` js
 var Photo = React.createClass({